Communications Home

 Dear Parent/Carer

-We will depart St Benedict’s at 8.00 am by coach and return to college at 5.30 pm.
-Should the College cancel the trip, a full refund will be provided.
-However, all monies are non-refundable should you cancel the place yourself.
+We will depart St Benedict’s at 8.00 am by coach and return to college by 4.30 pm.
+Should the College cancel the trip, a full refund will be made, however all monies are non-refundable should you cancel the place yourself.

-If you would like your child to take part, please make payment via ParentPay by 10th March 2025.
-If we do not receive sufficient interest and payment for the trip by the deadline, the trip may not be able to proceed.
+If you would like your child to take part, please pay using ParentPay by Friday 18th July 2025.
+If we do not receive sufficient interest and payment for the trip by the deadline, it is probable that the trip will not be able to go ahead.
 Consent will be completed as part of the ParentPay process.
-The maximum number of places available is 50 students for each day.
-If oversubscribed, places will be allocated by ballot.
-The college reserves the right to refuse any student a place if their conduct leading up to the trip is deemed unacceptable.
+In the event that the trip is oversubscribed, priority will be given to year 10 students, following this, places will be allocated by ballot.

 Year 10